-Like releasing air in an over inflated balloon, chiropractic adjustments can often reduce the stress and tension in you body that builds from daily stress.
+Like releasing air in an over inflated balloon, chiropractic adjustments can often reduce the stress and tension that build in your body from daily stress.
 Chiropractic clients often express a sense of overall ease after they get adjusted.
 Regularly purging that excess pressure from your spine by getting adjusted at least once a week is not only great for your nervous system, but with the right balance of flexibility and stability (turgor), you'll enjoy a better quality of life.

 Here is what an adjustment IS.
-An adjustment IS a specific and safe force that is introduced to a subluxated (misaligned) vertebrae.
-The body then uses this force to move the vertebrae towards its proper position which allows the nervous system to function better so the body can function and heal more efficiently.
+An adjustment IS a specific and safe force that is introduced to a subluxated (misaligned) vertebra.
+The body then uses this force to move the vertebra towards its proper position which allows the nervous system to function better so the body can function and heal more efficiently.

 Here is what an adjustment IS NOT.
 An adjustment is NOT a magic trick that magically makes back pain or any other symptom disappear.

 Consider this.
 When people see their medical doctor for an illness, they know that they will leave that doctor still feeling sick with a prescription and instructions to take a pill 3 times a day for 10 days.
 They also know that after those 30 "appointments", they may still be sick and need to go back to their medical doctor.